We-Math/We-Math/README.md

     The pipeline of knowledge-based data decomposition (left) and an example of the four-dimensional metrics for evaluating a two-step problem (right), using both loose and strict settings.
 </p>

 With We-Math, we conduct a thorough evaluation of existing LMMs in visual mathematical reasoning and reveal a negative correlation between solving step and problem-specific performance.
 We confirm the IK issue of LMMs can be effectively improved via knowledge augmentation strategy.
-More notably, the primary challenge of GPT-4o has significantly transitioned from IK to IG, establishing it as the first LMM advancing towards the knowledge generalization stage.
-In contrast, other LMMs exhibit a marked inclination towards Rote Memorization they correctly solve composite problems involving multiple knowledge concepts, yet fail in answering sub-problems.
+More notably, <b>the primary challenge of GPT-4o has significantly transitioned from IK to IG, establishing it as the first LMM advancing towards the knowledge generalization stage.</b> In contrast, other LMMs exhibit a marked inclination towards Rote Memorization they correctly solve composite problems involving multiple knowledge concepts, yet fail in answering sub-problems.
 We anticipate that We-Math will open new pathways for advancements in visual mathematical reasoning for LMMs.

 <p align="center">
     <img src="assets/fig1_result.png" alt="pipeline of decomposition" style="width: 95%;" /> <br>